andytluminosity/WebSort-Downloads/README.md

 ### Note: Only works for Google Chrome

-A program that automatically new downloads into subfolders based on their source website located in the same downloads folder.
+A program that by default automatically sorts new downloads into subfolders based on their source website located in the same downloads folder.
+You can control where downloads from certain websites are sorted to with `Special Cases`.
 The source website is detected using Chrome API.

 ## Features